Zombies

 Actions

 Toxic Breath (Recharge 5-6).
 The zombie exhales toxic gas in a 15-foot cone.
 Each creature in that area must make a DC 18 Constitution saving throw.
 On a failure, the creature takes 31 (9d6) poison damage and is Poisoned for 1 minute (save ends at end of turn).
-If a creature fails this save three times, it becomes afflicted by Blinding Sickness.
+If a creature fails this save three times, it becomes afflicted by Fatigue's Embrace.

 Reactions